Mike Kabealo

-Michael T. Kabealo (October 1, 1915 – September 24, 1993) was an American professional football halfback who played one season with the Cleveland Rams of the National Football League (NFL).
-He played college football at Ohio State.
+Michael T. Kabealo (October 1, 1915 – September 24, 1993) was an American professional football player who was a halfback for one season with the Cleveland Rams of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, and was co-captain of the 1938 team.
+Kabealo was blind in one eye due to a childhood accident.